olon1993/GuessTheNumber/README.md

 Version History

+A) V0.2 The game now has more validation and explaination for the player.
+In addition to running more smoothly the code was cleaned up a bit to make it more readable.

-A) V0.1 The game is operational but entirely text based
+B) V0.1 The game is operational but entirely text based